 |Occupational Therapy Field Service II|

 Students also have an opportunity to complete anywhere from 3 to 6 additional qualifying program credits through participation in in trauma-informed practice field settings, contingent on the respective department’s field credit policy.
-Four departments are participating in this interdisciplinary certificate program—Social Work, Educational Psychology, Nursing, and Occupational Therapy—and accordingly, the program curriculum will consist of courses offered via multiple campus departments.
+Four departments are participating in this interdisciplinary certificate program—Social Work, Educational Psychology, Nursing, and Rehabilitation Sciences & Technology—and accordingly, the program curriculum will consist of courses offered via multiple campus departments.

 |SOC WRK 753||Adult Psychopathology||3|